awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 //new page: configuring Cluster Autoscaler

-## Cluster Autoscaler and Specalized Use Cases
+## Cluster Autoscaler and Specialized Use Cases

 ### EBS Volumes

 Persistent storage is critical for building stateful applications, such as database or distributed caches.
 [EBS Volumes](https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/) enable this use case on Kubernetes, but are limited to a specific zone.
-These applications can be highly available if sharded across multiple AZs using a separate EBS Volume for each AZ.
+These applications can be highly available if sharded (split) across multiple AZs using a separate EBS Volume for each AZ.
 The Cluster Autoscaler can then balance the scaling of the EC2 Autoscaling Groups.

 Ensure that: